ebrehault/slides/plone/ploneconf-2017-keynote.md

 And that's why human want to share, want to help each others.

-Doing OS, we want to be part of something.
+By doing opensource, we want to be part of something.
 Like any given group of fan.

 Any fan invest time and/or money.
 For something not useful, not productive.